Bohr model of Chlorine atom - How to draw Chlorine(Cl) Bohr-Rutherford diagram?

-Bohr’s diagram of Chlorine has three electron shells (K, L, and M), the inner shell is K-shell and the outermost shell is M-shell.
+Bohr’s diagram of Chlorine has three electron shells (K, L, and M), the inner shell is the K-shell and the outermost shell is M-shell.

-Hence, the electrons found in the M-shell of the Chlorine atom are its valence electrons because it is the outermost shell that also called the valence shell.
+Hence, the electrons found in the M-shell of the Chlorine atom are its valence electrons because it is the outermost shell also called the valence shell.

 The M-shell or outer shell of the Chlorine Bohr model contains 7 electrons, therefore, the number of the valence electrons in the Chlorine atom is also 7.